 (a) Counseling and Consultations

-(2) Frequently, a FOIA Counselor inquiry is of such complexity or arises at such a level that it warrants the direct involvement of OIP's supervisory personnel, often one or both of its co-directors (one of whom retired from government service near the end of the year) or its deputy director.
-Approximately 300 inquiries of this nature were handled in 2005.
+(2) Frequently, a FOIA Counselor inquiry is of such complexity or arises at such a level that it warrants the direct involvement of OIP's supervisory personnel, often one or both of its co-directors or its deputy director.
+Approximately 350 inquiries of this nature were handled in 2004.

 (3) Sometimes a determination is made that a FOIA Counselor inquiry requires more extensive discussion and analysis by OIP attorneys, including supervisory attorneys, on the basis of the information that is presented by the agency.
 Such a consultation involves a meeting or teleconference between agency representatives and senior OIP attorneys at which all factual, legal, and policy issues related to the matter presented are thoroughly discussed and resolved.
-There were seventy-one such more formal consultations in 2005, including twenty-one with the general counsel or deputy general counsel of the agency involved.
-In addition, OIP provided consultation assistance to the Director of the Terrorist Screening Center, the Director of the Information Security Oversight Office, the Director of Public Affairs of the Nuclear Regulatory Commission, the Chairman of the National Security Council's Coordinating Committee on Records Access and Information Security, the Chairman of the Committee of Experts on the Evaluation Mechanism for the Inter-American Convention Against Corruption, the Chief Privacy Officer of the Department of Homeland Security, the Acting Civil Liberties and Privacy Officer of the Office of the Director of National Intelligence, the Legal Counsel to the Chairman of the Joint Chiefs of Staff, the Inspector General of the General Services Administration, the Inspector General of the Department of Justice, the Acting Inspector General of the Department of Homeland Security, the Chairman of the President's Information Security Classification Appeals Panel, and the Chairman of the Interagency Working Group on European Union Legislation for Law Enforcement Data Sharing during the year.
+There were ninety-three such more formal consultations in 2004 (including twenty-four with the general counsel or deputy general counsel of the agency involved), the largest volume ever of such activity.
+In addition, OIP provided consultation assistance to the Special Master for the September 11th Victim Compensation Fund, the Director of the Terrorist Screening Center, the Director of the Information Security Oversight Office, the Acting Director of the Office of Government Ethics, the head of the Court Services and Offender Supervision Agency, the United States Ambassador to Argentina, the United States Attorney for the District of Hawaii, the United States Attorney for the Western District of Washington, the Chairman of the National Security Council's Coordinating Committee on Records Access and Information Security, the Chief Privacy Officer of the Department of Homeland Security, the Inspector General of the Corporation for National and Community Service, the Deputy Inspector General of the Department of the Interior, the Chairman of the President's Information Security Classification Appeals Panel, and the Deputy Attorney General (formerly Deputy Corporation Counsel) of the District of Columbia during the year.